When you buy through our links, we may earn an affiliate commission.

 The Furbo’s specs include dimensions of 5.9 x 4.7 x 8.8 inches in size with a weight of 2.1 pounds.
 It has two-way audio with a 360p, 720p, or 1080p HD camera with a viewing angle of 160 degrees.
 The device operates on 2.4GHz Wi-Fi and works with iOS 10 and higher and Android 6.0 and higher.

 To make sure you get the most out of your Furbo Dog Camera, you should always pour over the specs, and you want to have a healthy knowledge of your purchase beforehand.
-The standard price for the Furbo Dog Camera is $169, so you’ll want to make sure you’re getting exactly what you pay for:
+The standard price for the Furbo Dog Camera is around a couple of hundred bucks, so you’ll want to make sure you’re getting exactly what you pay for:

 - Dimensions: 5.9 x 4.7 x 8.8 inches